Adjust the Character Shape

-In general, the appearance sliders also work when the rig has been edited (when the Armature was modified in edit mode).
-However the sliders behave slightly different for bones which have been edited.
+In general, the Shape Editor also works when the rig has been edited (when the Armature was modified in edit mode).
+However the Shape Sliders behave slightly different for bones which have been edited.
 Especially when sliders not only scale bones but also translate them (like for example the eye distance slider or the Shoulder distance slider) then as soon as the bones are edited, they only can be rotated and scaled.
 Any translation component is then suppressed!

-The Appearance Sliders in Avastar behave in the same way as they do in Second Life, but we have added a visual hint, that indicates when a slider affects one or more bones with custom joints…
+The Shape Editor in Avastar behaves in the same way as its counterpart in SL, but we have added a visual hint, that indicates when a slider affects one or more bones with custom joints…

-In this example you see the red Shoulders slider indicating that it no longer translates the mShoulderLeft/Right bones as before.
+In this example you see the red Shoulders slider and the Torso Muscles slider indicating that those sliders no longer translate their associated bones.

-Whenever you edit a custom mesh, Avastar marks the mesh as modified and adds a Rebind all Meshes button on top of the Appearance sliders panel.
-When you use Shape keys there is an unfortunate twist.
+Whenever you edit a custom mesh or one of its Shape keys (if it has), Avastar marks the mesh as modified and adds a Rebind all Meshes button on top of the Appearance sliders panel.

 Working only with the SL Restshape

-By default the Appearance sliders are enabled.
-This allows you to test the behavior of your meshes in regard to the Avatar Appearance sliders, before the meshes are even exported.
-However, sometimes a rig becomes so complicated and the creator decides that the usage of the Appearance sliders is actually not wanted.
-In this case Avastar allows you to disable the sliders by unchecking the check mark in the header of the Appearance panel.
+By default the Avatar Shape Editor is enabled.
+This allows you to test the behavior of your meshes in regard to the Avatar Mesh shape sliders in SL, before the meshes are even exported.
+However, sometimes a rig becomes so complicated and the creator decides that the usage of the Avatar Shape Editor is actually not wanted.
+In this case Avastar allows you to disable the Avatar Shape editor by unchecking the check mark in the header of the Appearance panel.

-Important: When you want to disable the appearance sliders, then it is best to set the white stickman mode first.
+Important: When you want to disable the Avatar Shape editor, then it is best to set the white Human Shape mode first (see above).
 This makes sure that your rig matches the neutral skeleton.
-While this is not strictly necessary we still recommend that you enable the white Stickman shape prior to disabling the sliders.
-Then you can be sure that if you ever want to enable the sliders again, you will not suffer from unwanted stretching of the skeleton.
+While this is not strictly necessary we still recommend that you enable the white Human shape prior to disabling the Shape Editor.
+Then you can be sure that if you ever want to enable the Shape editor again, you will not suffer from unexpected deformations of the skeleton.